teesha902/FYP_ASMLab/readme.md

 3. [X] surface (needs to incorporate LED coords) (now called distance_led)
 4. [X] count of frames where y is higher than y_start --> % of frames where fish is above starting --> plot?? (y_up in the visualisation nb)
 5. [ ] averaged angle of movement across frames
-6. [ ] multiple random before LED dfs --> x different population plots --> add plots to make a "superplot" to compare against LED
+6. [X] multiple random before LED dfs --> x different population plots --> add plots to make a "superplot" to compare against LED
 7. [X] create trajectory + start from led + ymag + y_up plot
 8. [X] Change trajectory polar to trajectory vs distance from LED at start (closer to led is lower)
+9. [ ] change colorbar to reflect actual colors

 # Additions